What is the Medicare Penalty?

 Part B Medicare covers doctors and specialist visits and treatments.

-Let’s say Bob was eligible for Medicare back in 2016, but his initial enrollment period ended December 2016.
+Let’s say Bob was eligible for Medicare back in 2016, but his initial enrollment period ended in December 2016.
 Bob waits until March 2019 to enroll in Part B. His coverage for Part B will begin on July 1, 2019.
-His penalty will be 20% on his monthly premiums.
-He went two full 12-month terms without Part B, so for each term there is a 10% penalty.
+His penalty will be 20% of his monthly premiums.
+He went two full 12-month terms without Part B, so for each term, there is a 10% penalty.